harmonicalchemy/modular-emacs/README.md

 #### Project Management Tools:

 - [org-bullets](https://github.com/emacsorphanage/org-bullets) Fancy UTF-8 bullet fonts for Org Mode...
 This is an old emacs package that hides all but the last single bullet.
 It still works fine in Emacs 27...
 If there are problems, it's a pretty short lisp file and easy to maintain or be hacked to your likings. ;-)

-**Note:** I am no longer interested in even the last single bullet showing, and actually am hiding all org bullets now. _(Now my org-mode shows **Outline Headings** in a beautiful scalable font.
+> **Note:** I am no longer interested in even the last single bullet showing, and actually am hiding all org bullets now. _(Now my org-mode shows **Outline Headings** in a beautiful scalable font.
 Headings are indented and scaled from large to small just like: `H1`, `H2`, `H3`, etc. in HTML)_...
 The `org-bullets` package still remains and does not conflict with any of my extra tweaks.
-However you may wish to un-hide the last bullet and show different headings with a different color etc. _(consult the code within **`09-org-mode-pkg-conf.el`** to see the disabled forms and to re-enable them to try them out)_.
+However you may wish to un-hide the last bullet and show different headings with a different color etc. _(consult the code within **`09-org-mode-pkg-conf.el`** to see the disabled forms and to re-enable them if you are interested in trying them out)_.

-Org-Bullets works fine with the rest of my Org-Mode tweaks but the last bullet being visible clutters things up a bit in my configuration where I have all my headings of decreasing scale, _(from title, to level-8)_ set to **Antique White** which looks fantastic on my modified **Blackboard** theme, IMHO)_...
+- Org-Bullets works fine with the rest of my Org-Mode tweaks but the last bullet being visible clutters things up a bit in my configuration where I have all my headings of decreasing scale, _(from title, to level-8) set to **Antique White** which looks fantastic on my modified **Blackboard** theme, IMHO)_...

 #### Git \- `magit` & Related: